davedbase/solid-slider/README.md

 ## Example

-The following is an example of how to create and then bind keen using a directive.
+The following is an example of how to create and then bind options using a directive.

 ```ts
 const MyComponent = () => {